 I love the simple creativity of this dollhouse.
 It is compact for small children and allows imaginary play. – Imaginary play is another thing that can be cut short once kids reach school age.
 Allow your children the time to dive deep into imaginary play and discover ways to express their emotions with this dollhouse.
 This dollhouse is wonderful for open-ended play.

-Brio tracks are another winner here.
-They have come in and out of play over the past three years but never disappear.
+Wooden tracks are another winner here.
+They have come in and out of play over the past three years but never disappeared.

 Every time my boys take out their tracks, something new gets created.
 I have watched these tracks go from simple setups to endless twists and turns from the kitchen into the living room.
 These are something I will undoubtedly miss once they hit their teenage years.